 Muscles that have been overly taut for a period of time, including the lower leg and sole of the foot, relax during a reflexology session.
 This may disrupt the electrolyte balance and may cause a muscle to cramp.

-I was recently told of an acupressure to alleviate cramping.
-While performing the movements described above, you wuld ask your client to apply pressure with their index finger between their lip and nose, two-thirds of the way up and to hold that point firmly until the cramp subsides.
-I haven’t tried it yet, but am game next time this happens!
+I’ve also heard of acupressure to alleviate cramping.
+While performing the movements described above, you would ask your client to apply pressure with their index finger between their lip and nose, two-thirds of the way up and to hold that point firmly until the cramp subsides.

-Adequate hydration, regular foot reflexology, massage of the muscles that tend to cramp, a diet high in potassium and calcium, and daily stretching can prevent the re-occurrence of muscle cramps.
-And my personal favorite, drink a glass of carrot juice each day until your condition improves ~ seriously!
+But finally, my personal favorite, drink a glass of carrot juice each day until your condition improves.
+Seriously!
 Carrot juice contains all types of electrolytes and is yummy.
 I’ve even encouraged clients to drink a cup before bed to fix their night cramps.